Safety gloves 101: The ultimate guide to abrasion resistance

 For safety managers, these failures are more than an inconvenience.
 They drive glove turnover, increase budget spend, and, most importantly, put workers at risk.

-To help safety teams choose the right hand protection, two major standards define how abrasion is measured: ANSI/ISEA 105 (used in North America) and EN 388 (used internationally) - read more on hand safety here.
+To help safety teams choose the right abrasion-resistant hand protection, two major standards define how abrasion is measured: ANSI/ISEA 105 (used in North America) and EN 388 (used internationally) - read more on hand safety here.
 Each uses different test methods, such as the ASTM Taber and Martindale tests, to classify how well a material withstands wear.

 This blog breaks down the different types of abrasion hazards, how abrasion is tested, the benefits of abrasion-resistant gloves, and the materials that offer the highest levels of abrasion protection.